With our metal-free redox flow battery, we are shaping the future of tomorrow and making an important contribution to the energy revolution.

 And this is how it works:

-- Two tanks holding a saline solution containing different organic (metal-free) storage materials function as the anode and cathode.
+- Two tanks hold a saline solution, each containing different organic (metal-free) storage materials which function as the anode and cathode.

 - Charging and discharging is achieved by pumping the saline solution through a cell.

 - Through this process, electrons are bound and released – electricity is stored.